Why Volumes exist

 Current Volume

 This Volume is explicitly marked as a Public Archive.
-It remains readable and usable while the next phase takes shape.
+It is readable, usable, and stable — while future work deepens carefully around it.

 Earlier Volumes